Chat with us, powered by LiveChat

 Palm Reading

 Palm reading or Palmistry is another kind of Korean traditional divining art that is said to have originated in India and then spread to every other corner of the world.
-It is considered as a science, known as palmistry, in addition to astrology, that was studied by the ancients and is being used until today, rather than mere superstition.
-Followers and believers of palmistry have the conviction that the lines on the palm and features of the hands describe your life as well as your destiny.
+It is considered science is known as palmistry, in addition to astrology, that was studied by the ancients and is being used until today, rather than mere superstition.
+Followers and believers of palmistry have the conviction that the lines on the palm and features of the hands describe your life and destiny.

 korean fortune telling

-Palm readers (known as palmist) study your palm, its shape, fingers, and shape of your hand; and believe that the lines on the palm and fingers depict your life and events in life.
-They conclude and predict your fortune from the lines, their positions, shapes, depth, color, etc.
+Palm readers (known as palmists) study your palm, its shape, fingers, and the shape of your hand; and believe that the lines on the palm and fingers depict your life and events in life.
+They conclude and predict your fortune from the lines, positions, shapes, depth, color, etc.

 Korean Physiognomy – Your Face Tells your Fortune

 Physiognomy (face reading) is an ancient divining art used by physiognomy experts to tell your fortune by reading your face.
-This art is based on the belief that the facial features are a mirror of one’s life starting from the earliest moments in the womb, and facial features can determine personality or character and one’s future, using this art.
-Face readers also take cues from the physique, posture, body language, facial expressions, and voice, and make their predictions.
+This art is based on the belief that facial features mirror one’s life starting from the earliest moments in the womb, and facial features can determine personality or character and one’s future, using this art.
+Face readers also take cues from the physique, posture, body language, facial expressions, and voice and make their predictions.

 This practice is slightly less common, and physiognomists are more difficult to find.